-The specially designed instruction and related services your student receives are guided by their PLAAFPs.
 The team will determine the services your student needs, including specially designed instruction and related services, to receive a Free Appropriate Public Education (FAPE).
 Services can be provided inside of the general education setting or in a separate setting.
 The team will also decide who will provide those services, whether it is a special educator, general educator, instructional assistant, related service provider another individual, or a combination of staff members, and the duration of the services.